SCHIZOPHRENIA FOR A LEVEL

 Explain: This developmental account goes beyond adult neurotransmitter imbalance by explaining how structural brain changes emerge over time rather than appearing suddenly in adulthood.

-Link: This makes the C4 explanation stronger than accounts that focus solely on dopamine dysfunction without addressing developmental changes.
+Link: This strengthens the C4 explanation compared with accounts that focus solely on dopamine dysfunction without addressing developmental changes.

 LIMITATIONS OF THE C4 EXPLANATION